-Information on snow depth and water content is collected at seven monitoring stations located throughout the watershed.
+Information on snow depth and water content is collected by the MRCA, Ontario Power Generation and the Ministry of Northern Development, Mines, Natural Resources and Forestry at seven monitoring stations located throughout the watershed.
 This data is especially useful during the spring melt when streamflows and water levels are at their highest.
 The information is also very useful for wildlife management purposes and tracking climate change.

 Upper Mattagami River Watershed Statistics